Skip to Main Content

 Gdańsk's Boutique Hotel Tier and Where Hotel Number One Fits

 Gdańsk has split its hotel offer into two recognisable camps over the past ten years.
 On one side sit the international chain properties, including the Hilton Gdansk, which compete on conference facilities, loyalty points, and predictable standards.
 On the other side, a smaller cohort of independently minded properties has assembled around the Old Town and along the Motlawa, trading on proximity to the city's Hanseatic architecture, tighter key counts, and a stronger sense of local identity.
-Hotel Number One, addressed at Jaglana 4 in the 80-749 postal district, belongs to that second group.
+Hotel Number One is a 3-star hotel in Gdańsk at Jaglana 4, 80-749 Gdańsk, Poland.
+It belongs to that second group.
 Jaglana Street sits within the compact fabric of the historic centre, close enough to the Royal Road and Long Market to reach them without crossing any significant distance, but tucked away from the main pedestrian flow that concentrates tourist traffic in the summer months.

 That positioning matters more than it might seem.
 Gdańsk's centre is small enough that location differentials feel pronounced, and properties that sit just off the main corridors tend to offer noticeably quieter nights than those fronting the busier routes.
 For visitors arriving to spend serious time in a city with a genuinely layered history, from its medieval amber trade through its role as the birthplace of the Solidarity movement to its contemporary identity as a Baltic cultural hub, the ability to step outside into something resembling actual neighbourhood life is an advantage the larger branded properties simply cannot replicate.